-Awarded aid: The dollar amounts offered to financial aid applicants.
+Awarded aid: The dollar amounts offered to financial aid applicants to receive the dollars, but it has no role in determining the recipient or the dollar amount awarded.

 External scholarships and grants: Scholarships and grants received from outside (private) sources that students bring with them (e.g., Kiwanis, National Merit scholarships).
-The institution may process paperwork to receive the dollars, but it has no role in determining the recipient or the dollar amount awarded.
+The institution may process paperwork to receive the dollars but it has no role in determining the recipient or the dollar amount awarded